TYPES OF CASINOS IN DELAWARE

-Delaware’s three pari-mutuel facilities all feature slot machines.
+Delaware casinos are located at three pari-mutuel facilities that all feature slot machines.
 Technically, the machines are video lottery terminals (VLT’s) because they are operated in conjunction with the Delaware Lottery.
-Unlike VLT’s in other states, however, Delaware’s machines pay out in cash.
 The VLT’s also play other games including: video poker, video keno and video blackjack.

 By law, all video lottery games must return between 87% and 95% of all wagers on an annual basis.
 Games can return above 95% but only with the Lottery Director’s approval.

-In mid-2009 the state legalized sports betting for Delaware’s three casinos.
-You can bet on professional and college sporting events, but not on single games-only on multiple games as seen on parlay cards.
+In mid-2009 the state legalized sports betting for three Delaware casinos.
+You can bet on professional and college sporting events, but not on single games, only on multiple games as seen on parlay cards.

-In January 2010 the Delaware legislature approved the addition of table games for the state’s casinos.
+In January 2010 the state legislature approved the addition of table games for the casinos in Delaware.
 All Delaware casinos offer: blackjack, roulette, craps, slots and video poker.
-Some casinos also offer: mini-baccarat (MB), poker (P), pai gow poker (PGP), Caribbean stud poker (CSP), let it ride (LIR), big 6 (B6), bingo (BG), keno (K), three card poker (TCP), casino war (CW), four card poker (FCP) and Spanish 21 (S21).
+Some casinos also offer: mini-baccarat, poker, pai gow poker, Caribbean stud poker, let it ride, big 6, bingo, keno, three card poker, Mississippi stud, casino war, four card poker and Spanish 21.

-All casinos are open 24 hours, but they are closed on Easter and Christmas.
+All casinos in Delaware are open 24 hours, but they are closed on Easter and Christmas.

 Listed below are the three pari-mutuel casinos in Delaware.
 Click on a name to see a page of detailed information about that particular facility.